makapuf/bitbox-fmv/README.md

 Blender animation takes the video and encodes it to the neede framerate, resolution.
 Render audio to mixdown.wav
 and frames as is
-Blender script post_render.py then exports a makefile which needs to be run
+Blender script post_render.py then exports a makefile which needs to be run, then run

-run  : make -j4 -f frames/Makefile
+    make -j4 -f frames/Makefile
     # .. wait "a bit" while video gets encoded
     run final script ```build_final.py ``` from blender to pack everything to frames.ani

-The orignial data used for this has been saved from : https://www.youtube.com/watch?v=znO_m00s8II (save it locally to dragons_lair_arcade_game_laserdisc.mp4)
+The original data used for this has been saved from : https://www.youtube.com/watch?v=znO_m00s8II (save it locally to dragons_lair_arcade_game_laserdisc.mp4)

 Frame binary format / player logic